+Goodness of fit is not valid for Bernoulli distribution, theefor if you try running Gof for a Bernoulli a Value Error is raised.
+Due to the fact that data are {0,1} only, the suggested distribution in Bernoullin only.

 Geometric Distribution

 The Geometric distribution models the number of Bernoulli trials needed to achieve the first success.
 It is suitable for scenarios where the interest lies in the number of trials required for a specific outcome.
 DistFit estimates the probability of success, 'p', through MLE.
-It is Useful in situations where the focus is on the number of trials until a particular event occurs for the first time.
-A complete example is demonstrated in the following:
+A complete example is demonstrated in the following code.

 import DistFit.distfit as dft